ARTC Steering Board

 Leng Wan had also served in various portfolios dealing with public policy formulation in the Ministry of Defence and the then-Ministry of Community Development, Youth and Sports.

-Leng Wan has a Masters of Science (Civil Engineering) from the University of California, Berkeley and a Bachelor of Science (Honours) degree in Civil Engineering from the National University of Singapore.
+Leng Wan has a Master of Science (Civil Engineering) from the University of California, Berkeley and a Bachelor of Science (Honours) degree in Civil Engineering from the National University of Singapore.

 Executive Vice President

-Mr Tan Kong Hwee is the Executive Vice President of the Singapore Economic Development Board (EDB).
-He oversees EDB’s Accounts Group that works closely with top local and international companies from a wide range of industries and corporate segments to facilitate their investments into Singapore and transform their operations here.
-Kong Hwee also oversees Strategy divisions including Mobility and Health & Wellness.
+Ms Cindy Koh is the Executive Vice President of the Singapore Economic Development Board (EDB).
+She oversees EDB’s Accounts Group that works closely with top local and international companies from a wide range of industries and corporate segments to facilitate their investments into Singapore, transform their operations here and help them succeed in Asia via Singapore.

 Dr David Low